Funny Car: Guidelines

-Crankshafts are CNC machine carved from steel billet then nitrided in an oven to increase surface hardness.
+Crankshafts are CNC machine carved from steel billet, then nitrided in an oven to increase surface hardness.
 Intake valves are titanium and of 2.40 in diameter, while exhaust valves are 1.90 in diameter, made from Inconel.
 Every Funny Car has ballistic blankets covering the supercharger because this part of the engine is prone to explosion.

 Funny Car fuel systems are key to their immense power.
 During a single run (starting, burnout, backing up, staging, 1/4 mile) cars can burn as much as 15 USgal of fuel.
 The fuel mixture is usually 85–90% nitromethane (nitro, "fuel") and 10–15% methanol (alcohol, "alky").
 The ratio of fuel to air can be as high as 1:1.
 Compression ratios vary from 6:1 to 7:1.
 The engines in Funny Cars commonly exhibit varying piston heights and ratios that are determined by the piston's proximity to the air intake.
 Funny Cars have a fixed gear ratio of 3.20:1 and have a reversing gear; power is transmitted from engine to final drive through a multiple staged clutch which provides progressive incremental lockup as the run proceeds.
-The rate/degree of lockup is mechanically/pneumatically controlled and preset before each run according to various conditions, in particular track surface.
+The rate/degree of lockup is mechanically/pneumatically controlled and preset before each run according to various conditions, in particular, the track surface.
 Wheelbases are between 100 and 125 in.
 The car must maintain a 3 in ground clearance.